Welcome to the Careers Area for students and parents

 During Year 8, 10 and 11, students have to make important choices, whether it’s deciding which subjects to take at GCSE or which path they take post 16 (further education, apprenticeships or traineeships).
 We aim to ensure that all our students are given the tools and information to help them make effective decisions.
 By discussing their subject preferences, researching careers/occupations and further education options, they are equipped to make an informed choice.
 We develop our student’s knowledge of opportunities and self-awareness so they are confident when planning their future education and career paths.

 Careers Resources are in a dedicated area in the Independent Learning Centre (ILC) and accessible to all.
 The Learning Centre Manager can help with any queries relating to these resources.
-Mr Smallwood and Mrs Turner are avialable to help students with any careers related enquiries in more detail.
+Mrs Turner is available to help students with any careers related enquiries in more detail.
 There are also noticeboards for any relevant Careers events and activities outside our main hall.
 Students are encouraged to look at it regularly.

 We work to forge close partnerships with Careers Guidance professionals, Further Education providers and Sixth Forms, Universities and employers, regionally and nationally.
 We deliver the Careers Programme in many ways including lessons in PSHE, tutor time, assemblies, enrichment days and employer and Further and Higher Educational establishment visits.
 We also recognise how important it is to work together with parents to ensure that the right decisions are made for each student as individuals, creating opportunities to meet us and our partners to discuss their child’s aspirations and choices.
 An example of this is our Careers Fair which is held annually in October.